 In most cases, you will want to use AUTOGEN to change system parameters, since AUTOGEN adjusts related parameters automatically.
-(For a discussion of AUTOGEN, refer to the VAX/VMS System Manager's Reference Manual.)
+(For a discussion of AUTOGEN, refer to the Guide to Setting Up a VMS System.)
 In the few instances where it is appropriate to change a parameter in the special parameter group, more explanation of the parameter is given in this chapter, since special parameters are otherwise undocumented.
 Before you make any changes to your system parameters, however, make a copy of the existing version of the file that is in the SYSGEN work area, using a technique such as the following:

-'''

-$ RUN SYS$$SYSTEM:SYSGEN
+\$ RUN SYS\$SYSTEM:SYSGEN

-SYSGEN> WRITE SYS$SYSTEM:file-spec
+SYSGEN> WRITE SYS\$SYSTEM:file-spec

 SYSGEN> EXIT

-'''